Forward equations for option prices in semimartingale models: Examples

 The right hand side can be written as a convolution of distributions:

-Therefore, it implies that from the knowledge of $c(.,.)$ and a choice for $\kappa(.)$ we can recover $a_T$ hence $\alpha(.,.)$.
+Therefore, knowing $c(.,.)$ and given $\kappa(.)$ we can recover $a_T$ hence $\alpha(.,.)$.
 As noted by Carr et al. \cite{carrgeman04}, this equation is analogous to the Dupire formula for diffusions: it enables to ``invert" the structure of the jumps--represented by $\alpha$-- from the cross-section of option prices.
 Note that, like the Dupire formula, this inversion involves a double deconvolution/differentiation of $c$ which illustrates the ill-posedness of the inverse problem.